Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 First, install [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Cportal%2Cv2%2Cbash&pivots=programming-language-python).

 ```shell
 cd code\batch
 func start
 ```

 Or use the [Azure Functions VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

+#### Debugging the batch processing functions locally
+Rename the file `local.settings.json.sample` in the `batch` folder to `local.settings.json` and update the `AzureWebJobsStorage` value with the storage account connection string.

+Execute the above [shell command](#L81) to run the function locally.
+You may need to stop the deployed function on the portal so that all requests are debugged locally.

 #### Building the batch processing Docker image